He cast his first vote as a U.S. citizen. Now, he’s anxious for the ‘Muslim ban’ to go.

 After giving sandwiches out to poll workers, Terou went home to his four-bedroom house and settled into a recliner in his living room, his eyes glued to the 65-inch TV above the fireplace.

-Throughout election night, he fiddled with his phone, the baby monitor and the remote, checking state elections and news alerts.
+Throughout election night, he fiddled with his phone, the baby monitor and the remote.
 In Syria he would check the state media and the revolutionaries’ media so he had to check both Fox News and CNN.
 He wouldn’t say whom he voted for, but he said he preferred the candidate who said he wanted to unite the country.

-It was no surprise to him that Tennessee was one of the early states called for Trump.
-A lot of his customers come into his store with MAGA hats.
-When the early results looked as though the president could pull off another victory, text messages started streaming in.
+It was no surprise to him that Tennessee was an early state called for Trump.
+Several customers come into his store with MAGA hats.
+When the early results looked as though Trump could pull off another victory, text messages started streaming in.

 A friend texted him, “Well, your family’s not going to be here for another four years,” he wrote when it seemed as though Trump could win.